RaphaelKorb97/Pololu_ESP32/README.md

 This project is open-source and available for educational and personal use.

 ## Acknowledgments
+Special thanks to:
-Special thanks to Pololu for their excellent robotics platform and the ESP32 community for their support.
+- Pololu for their excellent robotics platform
+- ESP32 community for their support
+- All contributors and testers

 ---